 Introduction to Spider Silk, the Product

 It has long been known that certain fibers produced in nature possess remarkable mechanical properties in terms of strength, resilience and flexibility.
 These protein based fibers, exemplified by spider silk, have been the subject of much interest due to spider silk’s incredible toughness.
+Because of its strength, resilience and flexibility, spider silk holds great promise for commercial and consumer applications.
 While the superior properties of spider silks are well known, there was no known way to produce spider silk in commercial quantities.
 Since spiders are cannibalistic, they cannot be raised in concentrated colonies to produce silk.

 Spider Silk Technology

-While scientists have been able to replicate the proteins that are the building blocks of spider silk, two technological barriers that have stymied production (until now) are the incapacity to form these proteins into a spider silk fiber with the desired mechanical characteristics and to do so on a cost-effective basis.
+While scientists have been able to replicate the proteins that are the building blocks of spider silk, two technological barriers have (until now) stymied production.
+These barriers are the inability to form these proteins into a spider silk fiber with the desired mechanical characteristics, and to do this cost effectively.

-To solve these problems, Kraig acquired the exclusive right to use the patented genetic sequences for numerous fundamental spider silk proteins.
+To solve these problems, Kraig invented a new technology and acquired the exclusive right to use the patented genetic sequences for numerous fundamental spider silk proteins.
 We have placed ourselves in an advanced position by working collaboratively with the leading universities which developed some of the most relevant genetic engineering technologies.
 In fact, most of our genetic engineering work takes place inside university laboratories.

 Kraig is the world leader in genetically engineered spider silk technologies.
 We earned that place by applying our proprietary genetic engineering spider silk technology to an organism which is already one of the most efficient commercial producers of silk: The domesticated silkworm.